- What health issues are dachshunds prone to?

 This disorder causes extremely intense pain to the dog.
 Simple actions like jumping or climbing a ladder become very painful.
 Many dachshunds end up needing corrective surgery, and even the use of a special wheelchair for dogs.

-Some experts relate this problem to the sedentary lifestyle that the dachshund experiences in modern life, where they usually live in apartments with little space for physical activities.
+Some experts relate this problem to the sedentary lifestyle that dachshunds experiences in modern life, where they usually live in apartments with little space for physical activities.
 However, there are no specific studies in this regard.
 Despite this, an inactive life would indeed bring your dachshund not only this but also other health problems.